Panton Trail is a short, quiet residential lane in Milton's Dempsey neighbourhood.

-Panton Trail sits in Dempsey, a pocket where the 401 ramp at Regional Road 25 is a four-minute drive.
-That makes Mississauga a 22-minute run and Pearson reachable in just over half an hour.
-The Milton GO Station is ten minutes by car, putting Union Station at about 70 minutes door-to-door.
-The street itself is a quiet trail with no through-traffic, so the road network handles the load without the noise that defines busier corridors.
+Panton Trail sits in Dempsey, a pocket that trades proximity to the 401 for a quieter residential feel.
+The on-ramp at Regional Road 25 is a four-minute drive, making Mississauga a 22-minute run and Pearson reachable in just over half an hour.
+The Milton GO station is ten minutes away by car, and the full trip to Union Station runs about 70 minutes.
+For daily commuters, the highway access is the primary handle; the GO line serves those who prefer a less hands-on ride.
+The street itself sees little through-traffic, so the morning rush is a matter of reaching the arterial rather than fighting it.

 Townhouse inventory on Panton Trail has seen 3 closed sales recently.
 Details below.